 This starts as a digital conceptual artwork.
 However, it is my goal to create a physical version of this artwork and display it in a renowned museum of modern art.
 Collectors receive a 611 x 611 mm Chromalux square that comes straight out of that museum centerpiece.
 So the central artwork changes over time, losing some of its tiles as a result of the sales.
 The work is accompanied by a physical certificate of authenticity and an NFT (OpenSea).

 The concept of this serial artwork is fully developed in advance, but the current form of the artwork is influenced by the combined effort of its collectors.
-Every sale changes the appearance of the artwork and influences its fame.
-This makes its collectors co-creators.
+Every sale changes the appearance of the artwork and adds to its fame.
+This makes its collectors co-creators, because without them the artwork would only exist in oblivion.

-As co-creators they share in the future profits.
-Once a square gets sold, the revenue gets split: the first half goes back to the latest buyer (covering the expenses of their initial investment), the other half of the revenue gets distributed between all co-creators.
-This means collectors can make a profit on their purchase without having to sell the item.
+Because of this crucial contribution, all co-creators have a part in the earnings of this artwork.
+Once a square gets sold, the revenue gets split: the first half goes back to the latest buyer (covering the expenses of their initial investment), the other half gets distributed between all co-creators.
+The latest buyer has the artwork defining piece, all other collectors still own a part of this artwork, but they also make a profit without having to sell the item.

-Share distribution: the owner of the first square gets one share, the owner of the second square two, the third three, etcetera.
-As the initiating artist and owner of all the unsold pieces I receive 1 share more than the latest collector.
-This makes that the collectors of the more expensive squares have a larger share (but the early adopters have the best ROI).
+The distribution key: the owner of the first square gets one part of the whole, the owner of the second square parts, the third three, etcetera.
+As the initiating artist and owner of all the unsold pieces I have 1 part more than the latest buying co-creator.
 An excel calculation sheet is available on request.

 Pricing